Percy Barrington, 8th Viscount Barrington: Early life

 Barrington was born in London on 22 April 1825.
 He was the second son of William Barrington, 6th Viscount Barrington, and his wife the Hon.
 Jane Elizabeth Liddell, daughter of Thomas Liddell, 1st Baron Ravensworth.
 His elder brother was George Barrington, 7th Viscount Barrington, MP.
 His younger brothers were diplomat Sir William Barrington and civil servant Sir Eric Barrington, and among his sisters were Hon.
 Caroline Barrington (wife of James Agar, 3rd Earl of Normanton) and Hon.
 Augusta Barrington (wife of the Rt.
 Hon. and Most Rev. William Dalrymple Maclagan, Archbishop of York).

 Like his father and elder brother, Barrington was educated at Eton College.

 Career

-Barrington served as an officer in the Rifle Brigade, and Scots Fusilier Guards from 1841 to 1845.
+Barrington served as a Second lieutenant in the Rifle Brigade from 1841, transferring to the Scots Fusilier Guards in 1844 before retiring at the end of 1845.
+The following year he was commissioned as a Captain in the disembodied Oxfordshire Militia.

 In 1864, he succeeded Philips Cosby Lovett, of Liscombe House, as High Sheriff of Buckinghamshire, serving for a year until Nathaniel Grace Lambert of Denham Court became the next Sheriff.

 After his brother's death at Grimsthorpe Castle, in November 1886, Percy succeeded in his titles (and in the barony of Shute which was created in the Peerage of the United Kingdom in 1880 according to the special remainder for Percy's benefit).